EternalCoders/godhack/README.md

                                           made by jewon : help by YeonLim
                                                     made with C

-                            cd this file and you can Execution  this command ./Godhack.out you can make easy back door
+                                       you should type this commend : chmod +x Godhack.out cd this file and you can Execution this command ./Godhack.out you can make easy back door

                                                   Information